Geometrical and Mechanical Characterisation of Hollow Thermoplastic Microspheres for Syntactic Foam Applications: Microsphere shell thickness

 \subsection{Method}

-Individual microspheres were picked up electrostatically and then mounted onto needles with glue.
-These microspheres were then imaged using an Xradia Ultra nano-CT instrument, operating in high-resolution mode (16~\si{\nano\meter} pixel).
-Imaging was conducted using a beam energy of 8~\si{\kilo\volt} and power of 0.9~\si{\kilo\watt}.
+Individual microspheres were picked up electrostatically and then mounted onto the tips of needles with glue.
+These microspheres were then imaged using a Zeiss Xradia 810 Ultra nano-CT instrument, operating in high-resolution (16~\si{\nano\meter} pixel size) absorption contrast mode.
+This instrument uses a parallel beam with a fixed beam energy of 5.4~\si{\kilo\volt} and power of 0.9~\si{\kilo\watt}.
 For each microsphere, five radiographs (exposure~time $\geq$ 200 s ; 1\texttimes1 binning) were collected and averaged.
-Line profiles were plotted across the shells revealed in the averaged radiographs to infer the shell thicknesses, as depicted in Figure \ref{fig::RadiographyShellThicknessMethod}.
+Fig.\ \ref{fig::RadiographyShellThicknessMethod} depicts the procedure used to infer the shell thicknesses from the radiographs.
+Line profiles were plotted across the microsphere shell walls and the thicknesses were taken as the difference in position between the point of lowest greyscale and the peak associated with outer shell wall.
+This method was first tested in MATLAB simulations of X-ray attenutation through an idealised hollow microsphere and was found to be a reliable way to recover a known shell thickness.
+For each microsphere, the results from up to five unique line profiles were averaged to give a single shell thickness value.
+The microsphere diameters (generally larger than the radiograph field of view) were recorded using an optical microscope on the same instrument.